 Each $1 Donation = 1 Vote for your favourite dance pair for the People’s Choice Award!

 with DANCE PRO: Gurjinder Singh

 LeeAnne will be dancing the Bhangra, a traditional Punjabi dance, with her dance partner, Gurjinder Singh, taught by Neha Aurora.
-LeeAnne grew up in Coxheath, but now lives in Mira with hubby Simon Archer, a retired Coast Guard College instructor, and her two cats.
+Having grown up in Coxheath, Leanne now lives in Mira with hubby Simon Archer, a retired Coast Guard College instructor, and her two cats.
 LeeAnne was appointed a justice of the Supreme Court of Nova Scotia in 2014.
 She also practised law in Sydney for 22 years with good friend (and dance competitor) Guy LaFosse, QC.

 LeeAnne is raising funds in honour of her late sister Maureen Carroll, who lost her brief battle with cancer in June, 2018.
 Maureen was admitted to the An Cala palliative care unit twice, and on both occasions she received excellent and compassionate care from the staff and volunteers.

 Gurjinder Singh is the founder of Taurified Bhangra, a dance team in Cape Breton.
 Neha Aurora, also a member of the dance team has been coaching LeeAnne for the Dancing with the Stars event.

 The Taurified Bhangra team gained exposure with their performances at Walmart, CBU, the Mayflower Mall, Sydney River Elementary school and several other events.